Rapture TV: 2007

 On 19 March 2007, BSkyB decided to remove Rapture TV from their EPG based on the fact that Rapture TV had failed to pay for a slot in the EPG.
 Rapture TV was available on the BSkyB platform on channel 193.

 On 25 April 2007, Rapture published a statement that outlined the temporary cut off of the channel, whilst giving details of upgrading the site with more content and on-demand video.

 On 9 May 2007 a case brought by Rapture TV to Ofcom concerning the BSkyB EPG (Electronic Programme Guide) went to Appeal at the Competition Commission Appeals Tribunal (CAT).
 The hearing was heard on 18 and 19 December 2007.

 Rapture TV Live

-On 12 June 2007, Rapture relaunched its live stream, which initially broadcast R:Muzik 24/7 but now also broadcasts programmes from the Rapture archive.
+On 12 June 2007, Rapture relaunched its live stream, which initially broadcast R:Muzik 24/7 but now also broadcast programmes from the Rapture archive.
 A week beforehand the stream was trialled unsuccessfully using peercast.
-This current free stream is a temporary measure, and in the future may be replaced with a high quality paid service.
+The free stream was a temporary measure, and in the future was likely going to be replaced with a high quality paid service.
 In October 2007, a new feature was added enabling viewers to select music videos to play on the live stream for free via the Rapture website.